nvllsvm/nullsum.net/content/posts/downgrading_gpd_win2_gamepad_firmware/index.md

 - [v5.26](gpd_win_max_gamepad_V5.26_20200722_downgradable.exe.tar.zst)\*

 \*v5.26 was released for the GPD Win Max, but also works on the GPD Win 2.
-The deadzones are greatly reduced, but the axises are mapped incorrectly.
+The deadzones are greatly reduced, but the axes are mapped incorrectly.
 I used [xboxdrv](https://xboxdrv.gitlab.io/) on Linux to remap them:
 ```
 sudo xboxdrv --detach-kernel-driver --axismap=X1=Y1,-Y1=X1,-X2=Y2,Y2=X2